ShrRa/interpython_hpc/_episodes/23-gpu-implementation.md

 ### Code Explanation

 In the **Numba example**, we see how CUDA works at a low level:
 - We first define a GPU kernel using `@cuda.jit`.
 This kernel runs on the GPU and performs vector addition element by element.
+- The code `@cuda.jit` is a decorator.
+A decorator in Python is essentially a function that modifies or extends the behavior of another function or class without changing its source code.
+- Basically it passes function `add_vectors` into the cuda.jit function which turns the python code into low level GPU code.
 - The function `cuda.grid(1)` gives each thread a unique index `i`.
 Each GPU thread computes one element of the result.
 - We must explicitly **copy data** from host (CPU) memory to device (GPU) memory with `cuda.to_device`.
 - We also configure how many **threads per block** and how many **blocks per grid** to use before launching the kernel.
 - Finally, we copy the results back from device to host memory.

 This approach is very close to how CUDA is programmed in C/C++.
-It teaches us about **threads, blocks, and memory transfers**, which are the fundamental ideas of CUDA programming.
+It teaches us about **threads, blocks, and memory transfers**, which are the fundamental ideas of CUDA programming as we saw in the CUDA heirarchy section.

 ### Approach 2: Add vectors using Torch